Anttek-io/grigory/README.md

 ## Features to be implemented

+- [ ] Marking messages as read by concrete user
+- [ ] Show unread messages count in chat list
 - [ ] Using system events as messages in chats
-- [ ] Marking messages as read by concrete user
 - [ ] JWT authentication

 ---